maxhiv/Digital-Agency-Template-1/replit.md

 ✅ **SETUP COMPLETE** - The project has been successfully configured for the Replit environment and is ready for use.

 ### Latest Changes (October 15, 2025)
-- **LEAD GENERATION IMAGE UPDATE (Today - Latest)**
+- **SERVICE IMAGE UPDATES (Today - Latest)**
+  - Replaced Digital Real Estate service image with "RENT OR BUY" wooden letter blocks visual
   - Replaced lead generation service card image with new lightbulb/network visual
-  - Professional image showing business innovation and lead connectivity concept
+  - Professional images showing business innovation and lead connectivity concepts
   - Updated on both homepage and services page

 - **HOMEPAGE SECTION REMOVAL**